R2leyser/GoWebDeck/README.md

 ## How to use:

-Create a new folder in the .config directory called gowebdeck with a scripts.json in it.
+Create a new folder in the .config directory called gowebdeck with 2 files in it.
+A `scripts.json` and a `config.json`
 ### Sample scripts.json:
 ```json
 [